koizachek/HSG25/README.md

-# HSG Agentic AI Workshop
+# HSG Agentic AI Workshop Break 2025s

+Repository for the Workshop Materials on Agentic AI Conceptualization and Coding with LangChain.

 ## Setup